overzlo/spa_task_manager/README.md

 # simple task manager
-created with using vite, redux-toolkit(createAsynkThunk), tailwind, react-hook-form and json-server for local server. fully typed* n\
-how to start : npm run dev + npm run server
+created with using vite, redux-toolkit(createAsynkThunk), tailwind, react-hook-form and json-server for local server. fully typed by ts how to start : npm run dev + npm run server

-*typescript